 Unified CVP can be deployed standalone or integrated with Unified CCE to offer voice and video self-service and queuing functions.
+The Unified CVP solution now supports the G.711 a-law codec end-to-end.

 The Basic Video Service in Unified CVP is available when Unified CVP is deployed along with Cisco Contact Center Enterprise (Unified CCE) in a comprehensive deployment model.
 This service allows a video caller to interact with an audio-only IVR and subsequently connect with a video agent.
-It supports

-Cisco TelePresence endpoints such as the Cisco TelePresence System EX60 and EX90 as customer and agent endpoints.
+It supports Cisco TelePresence endpoints such as the Cisco TelePresence System EX60 and EX90 as customer and agent endpoints.
 The video agents can also conference in a second audio-only agent by dialing a direct extension from their phone.